📢 Download our 45-page white paper on AI Implementation in 2026

 article featured image

-U.S. Geological Survey (USGS) scientists report that glyphosate, known commercially by many trade names, and its degradation product AMPA (aminomethylphosphonic acid) are transported off-site from agricultural and urban sources and occur widely in the environment.
+U.S. Geological Survey (USGS) scientists have reported that glyphosate and its degradation product AMPA (aminomethylphosphonic acid) are transported from agricultural and urban sources and are now widely present in the environment.
+Although chemical herbicides remain popular because they are inexpensive and easy to apply, up to 55 percent of their toxic residues persist in soil, water and air.

 Fig1: Effect of Chemical herbicides on environment